wp-plugins/opengrapher/readme.txt

 Tags: google, google plus, facebook, linkedin, stumbleupon, google analytics, clicky, twitter, opengraph Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 0.0.1
+Stable tag: 0.0.6

 The Gunner Technology OpenGrapher plugin allows WordPress admins to configure OpenGraph info for their site and add official badges with tracking.

+You can see the plugin in action on [Gunner Technology's website](http://gunnertech.com/2012/02/predictive-404-wordpress-plugin-that-recovers-your-pagerank/).

+For any more questions, please go to Gunner Technology's post: [OpenGrapher: WordPress Plugin that Adds and Tracks Social Sharing](http://gunnertech.com/2012/02/opengrapher-wordpress-plugin-that-adds-and-tracks-social-sharing) and leave a comment.

 == Description ==

-OpenGrapher is based on (This Post)[http://yoast.com/social-buttons/] by Yoast.
+OpenGrapher is based on [This Post](http://yoast.com/social-buttons/) by Yoast.

 The plugin allows you to add the following official badges: